botblock/BotListAPI/README.md

     Carbonitex = "",
     DiscordBotList = "",
     DiscordBotListv2 = "",
+    DiscordBotListv3 = "",
     DiscordBotsGroup = "",
     DiscordBotWorld = "",
     DiscordListApp = "",
     DiscordServices = "",
+    DivineBotList = "",
-    DivineBotList = ""
+    DiscordBestBots = ""
 );
 ```
 You can manually trigger posting using
 ListClient.DiscordBots.Post();

-Or you can automatically post it using the a background thread (every 5 minutes)
+Or you can automatically post it using the a background thread (every 10 minutes)

 > ListClient.Start();